Skip to main content

 Consider adapting the look and feel of your store, depending on location.
 Select imagery that reflects the culture and demographic of each region, to encourage your users to have a greater affinity with your brand.
 You may want to promote different products in certain regions depending on the season they are currently in.
 For example, if you are a fashion retailer, your Australian clients will want to see your summer range in November, whilst Europe will be looking for a winter wardrobe.

-For more ideas on how to personalise your customer journey, check out this article on 15 e-commerce personalisation examples
+For more ideas on how to personalize your customer journey, check out this article on 15 e-commerce personalization examples

-4: Design personalised marketing processes to localize customer experience
+4: Design personalized marketing processes to localize customer experience

-As well as localising your on-site experience, take advantage of marketing tools to build personalised marketing processes that are tailored for each country.
+As well as localizing your on-site experience, take advantage of marketing tools to build personalized marketing processes that are tailored for each country:

 5: Ensure delivery details are correct for the customer’s region